Macro-economic Dependencies on Ocean Ecosystems

 Maritime transport (ISIC 50): Depends primarily on spatial access (the ocean as a medium for transport) but also on regulating services that maintain navigable conditions (sediment regulation in ports and channels, storm frequency affecting operations).

-Offshore oil and gas (ISIC 06): Depends on mineral and energy resources rather than ecosystem services per se, though operations may be affected by marine conditions and weather extremes influenced by climate regulation services.
+Offshore oil and gas (ISIC 06): Depends on mineral and energy resources rather than ecosystem services as such, though operations may be affected by marine conditions and weather extremes influenced by climate regulation services.
 See TG-3.10 Offshore Energy Accounts for specific guidance.

 Coastal communities and households: Depend on multiple services including provisioning (subsistence fishing, aquaculture), regulating (coastal protection from storms, flood regulation, water purification), and cultural services (recreation, cultural identity, spiritual values).